 Welcome, and thank you for your interest in The Computer School!

 Students must live in District 3 or currently attend a District 3 elementary school in order to apply to The Computer School.
 Students are not required to attend a tour or Open House in order to apply to The Computer School.

 Middle school applications are submitted through myschools.nyc.
-If you have not been provided access to this site, please contact your current public school or the District 3 Office of Student Enrollment at 388 West 125th Street.
-If you are currently enrolled in an independent school or a school outside the district (but live in District 3), the district office will assist you in establishing a myschools.nyc application.
-Applications are typically due the first week of December.
+If you have not been provided access to this site, please contact your current public school or the District 3 Family Welcome Center's Office of Student Enrollment at 388 West 125th Street.
+If you are currently enrolled in an independent school or a school outside of the district (but live in District 3), the district office will assist you in establishing a myschools.nyc application.
+Applications are typically now due in mid-February.

-If you have questions for the enrollment office, you can call 212.342.8300 and ask for Middle School Enrollment.
+If you have questions for the enrollment office, you may call the Family Welcome Center at 212.342.8300 and ask for Middle School Enrollment.

 Greetings, 5th Grade Families!

 All of us at CS

 If you have questions about our admissions process, please contact Sara Sloves at firstname.lastname@example.org.